Mary Magdalene: Modern era

-Nonetheless, despite the Vatican's rejection of it, the view of Mary as a repentant prostitute only grew more prevalent in popular culture.
-She is portrayed as one in Nikos Kazantzakis's 1955 novel The Last Temptation of Christ and Martin Scorsese's 1988 film adaptation of it, in which Jesus, as he is dying on the cross, has a vision from Satan of what it would be like if he married Mary Magdalene and raised a family with her instead of dying for humanity's sins.
+The view of Mary as a repentant prostitute grew more prevalent in popular culture.
+She is portrayed as one in Martin Scorsese's 1988 film adaptation of The Last Temptation of Christ, in which Jesus, as he is dying on the cross, has a vision from Satan of what it would be like if he married Mary Magdalene and raised a family with her instead of dying for humanity's sins.
 Mary is likewise portrayed as a reformed prostitute in Andrew Lloyd Webber and Tim Rice's 1971 rock opera Jesus Christ Superstar.
 In Superstar, Mary describes her sexual attraction to Jesus in the song "I Don't Know How to Love Him", which shocked many of the play's original viewers.
 Ki Longfellow's novel The Secret Magdalene (2005) draws on the Gnostic gospels and other sources to portray Mary as a brilliant and dynamic woman who studies at the fabled library of Alexandria, and shares her knowledge with Jesus.
 Lady Gaga's song "Judas" (2011) is sung from Mary's perspective, portraying her as a prostitute who is "beyond repentance".

-The 2018 film Mary Magdalene, starring Rooney Mara as the eponymous character, sought to reverse the centuries-old portrayal of Mary Magdalene as a repentant prostitute, while also combating the conspiracy statements of her being Jesus's wife or sexual partner.
+The 2018 film Mary Magdalene, starring Rooney Mara as the eponymous character, sought to reverse the portrayal of Mary Magdalene as a repentant prostitute, while also arguing against statements of her being Jesus's wife or sexual partner.
 Instead, the film portrays her as Jesus's closest disciple and the only one who truly understands his teachings.
 This portrayal is partially based on the Gnostic Gospel of Mary Magdalene.
-The film, which has been described as having a "strongly feminist bent", was praised for its music score and cinematography, its surprising faithfulness to the Biblical narrative, and its acting, but was criticized as slow-moving, overwritten, and too solemn to be believable.
+The film, which has been described as having a "strongly feminist bent", was praised for its music score and cinematography, its faithfulness to the Biblical narrative, and its acting, but was criticized as slow-moving, overwritten, and too solemn to be believable.
 It was also criticized by many Christians, who were offended by the film's use of extracanonical source material.